-You can access the BC CEAS website without disclosing your personal information, other than your IP address [see ‘Website Privacy’ below].
-The only other personal information captured through our website is any information that you volunteer, such as if you complete one of our various online forms.
-We are committed to not disclosing or sharing any information that you do provide.
+You can access Seniors First BC's website without disclosing your personal information, other than your IP address [see ‘Website Privacy’ below].
+The only other personal information captured through our website is any information that you volunteer, such as if you complete one of our online forms.
+We are committed to not disclosing or sharing any information that you provide.

 You may withdraw your consent to our collection, use and disclosure of your personal information at any time, subject to legal and/or contractual restrictions and upon reasonable notice.
 Your withdrawal of consent to our collection, use and disclosure of your personal information may impact our ability to represent you and provide you with legal advice.

-You can ask us not to send you communications by following the opt-out instructions in each communication or you may let us know by contacting our administrative staff at admin (a) bcceas.ca. [replace (a) with the ampersand symbol – @]
+You can ask us not to send you communications by following the opt-out instructions in each communication or notify us by contacting our administrative staff at info (a) seniorsfirstbc.ca. [replace (a) with the ampersand symbol – @]

 It is important that the information that we have on ﬁle be accurate and up-to-date.
 If, during the course of the retainer, any of your information changes, please inform us so that we can make any necessary changes.
 We may also ask you from time to time whether your personal information is up-to-date.